-- Knowledge of relevant state and local land use regulations and planning processes.
+- Knowledge of planning processes.

-- Systems thinker with advanced critical thinking and problem solving ability.
+- Systems thinker with advanced critical thinking and problem-solving ability.

 - Ability to develop and maintain partnerships with key stakeholder groups and to navigate the needs of various stakeholders and find equitable consensus around shared outcomes.